VLDB2020/instructions/guide-session-chair.md

         - Ask the attendees to keep their microphones muted to avoid disruptions.
     - For each paper
         - Ask the technical chair to play the recorded **10-min talk**
-        - If an author is present to answer live questions, follow the paper by **2-5 min of questions using the zoom Q&A feature**.
+        - If an author is present to answer live questions, follow the paper by **2-5 min of questions**.
 If authors of all three papers are present, aim for 2-3 min of questions.
 If only a subset of authors are present, you can have more time for questions for those papers.
+As noted above, once we upgrade the attendees to panelists, they won't be able to ask questions using the Q&A feature.
+In that case, please ask them to paste their questions into the chat or to raise their hand and speak.
+Please use whichever you prefer.
     - Final discussion
         - After all the papers have been presented, you can have a group discussion.
         - The primary chair should start the discussion by asking a broad question to all authors (a panel-style question).